OverkillGuy/speeders/README.md

-# Plates experiment
+# Speeders

+Detect cars going over the limit by time differences in plate detectors.

-Solving a fun StackOverflow problem in Python
+Solves a fun StackOverflow problem in Python.

 ## Dependencies

 - [Python](https://www.python.org/) 3.9 or later (use of typing hints)
 - [Poetry](https://python-poetry.org) package manager, to install development dependencies and generate virtual environment.
+No actual runtime dependency.

 ## Usage